sigp/lighthouse/book/src/setup.md

 ## Testing

-Lighthouse uses `cargo test` for running the test suite.
-This is the recommended work-flow for testing during development.
-For example, test the `ssz` crate with:
+As with most other Rust projects, Lighthouse uses `cargo test` for unit and integration tests.
+For example, to test the `ssz` crate run:

 ```bash
 cd eth2/utils/ssz